Minxrod/PTC-EmkII/readme.md

 ## First time setup

-Place a PTC .nds file in the resources/ directory, then from a terminal/console run
+Place your PTC .nds file in the resources/ directory, then from a terminal/console run

 ### Linux
 ```